appuchias/appuwrotethese/README.md

 I am learning, so many things shown here will have bugs and there may be something broken.
 In case something happens, you can contact me through any social network found in the web footer.

-The official less compiler is used to compile the stylesheets, so you will need to install it in order to compile the stylesheets.
+The official less compiler is used to compile the stylesheets, so you will need to install it in order to join the stylesheets.
 You can find the official documentation [here](http://lesscss.org/usage/#command-line-usage).

 This project was previously closed-source, and it was created after 750 commits that are still kept privately but are fundamental to this website.